-The Company estimated the fair value of the warrant liability on December 31, 2015 by using a Binomial Lattice Model.
-The following assumptions were used in the Binomial Lattice Model to measure the fair value of the 2015 Warrants, including the embedded anti-dilution feature, as of December 31, 2015:
+The Company estimated the fair value of the warrant liability by using a Black-Scholes Model.
+The following assumptions were used in the Black-Scholes Model to measure the fair value of the 2015 Warrants as of the years ended:

-As discussed in Note 3, 2014 Merger, Offering and Other Related Transactions, warrants to purchase preferred stock of Ekso Bionics outstanding prior to the Merger were converted into warrants to purchase 89 shares of common stock of the Company in connection with the Merger.
-As of December 31, 2015, there remained outstanding warrants to purchase 88 shares of the Company’s common stock outstanding, with the following terms: (1) expire on various dates from June 1, 2022 to August 30, 2023; (2) have an exercise price of $9.66 per share; and (3) at the option of the holder, may be exercised on a “cashless exercise” basis in which shares are retained to cover the exercise price based on the market value of the Company’s common stock on the date of exercise.
+Warrants to purchase preferred stock of Ekso Bionics Inc. outstanding prior to the Merger were converted into warrants to purchase 89 shares of common stock of the Company in connection with the Merger, or the Merger Warrants.
+As of December 31, 2018, there remained Merger Warrants to purchase 88 shares of the Company’s common stock outstanding, with the following terms: (1) the Merger Warrants expire on various dates from June 1, 2022 to August 30, 2023; (2) the Merger Warrants have an exercise price of $9.66 per share; and (3) at the option of the holder, the Merger Warrants may be exercised on a “cashless exercise” basis in which shares are retained to cover the exercise price based on the market value of the Company’s common stock on the date of exercise.